brytey2k/ai-speech-to-text-laravel-app/README.md

-# Darli - Speech-to-Text Transcription Application
+# Speech-to-Text Transcription Application

-Darli is a web application that provides real-time speech-to-text transcription using OpenAI's Whisper API.
+This is a web application that provides real-time speech-to-text transcription using OpenAI's Whisper API.
 It allows users to record audio through their browser, processes the audio segments, and displays the transcribed text.

 ## Features